 Make chocolate filling

-- Add all ingredients to a bowl and stir until you have a paste-like texture.1 teaspoon instant coffee granules, 2 tablespoon cocoa powder, ½ cup date paste, ⅓ cup coconut flour, 1 tablespoon nut or seed butter, 1 tablespoon instant coffee granules, pinch of salt
+- Add all ingredients to a bowl and stir until you have a paste-like texture.1 teaspoon instant coffee granules, 2 tablespoon cocoa powder, ½ cup date paste, ⅓ cup coconut flour, 1 tablespoon nut butter, 1 tablespoon instant coffee granules, pinch of salt

 - Press this filling into the chocolate-coated molds or use the roll method (see notes)